jorants/purere/README.md

 Purere is a python regex library written fully in python.
 It compiles regex patterns into a python functions.

-This library is still in development, but it passes almost all tests from the CPython test set for `re` (only failing tests involving the few unimplemented parts).
+Purere passes all tests from the CPython test set for `re` (only skipping some tests involving implementation details).
 It also works with pypy3.

 ## Why?